codezapper/FakeFuzzyFinder/README.md

 NOTE 2: Bash terminal output on older bash versions on OS X might have a visual glitch, but it will still work.

+## The vim plugin

+To install the vim plugin, simply copy all the contents the `fff_vim` directory to your `~/.vim/pack/vendor/start` directory.

+This will create a `Files` command that you can run in normal mode with `:Files`.

+By default there are no key bindings for this, but as an example, it can be set to `Ctrl+t` b y putting this line in your ~/.vimrc:

+`nnoremap <C-T> :Files<C-M>`

 ## Default key bindings

 ZSH Only: